solitontech/software-practices-metrics-tool/CONTRIBUTING.md

 - **refactor:** Code refactorings.
 - **test:** Adding or updating tests.
 - **chore:** Maintenance tasks, tooling changes, or other non-production code changes.

-#### Subject

-The subject line should be concise and descriptive, summarizing the changes made in the commit.

-#### Body

-The body of the commit message should provide more detailed information about the changes, explaining the reasoning behind them if necessary.

-#### Footer

-The footer of the commit message can contain additional metadata or references, such as issue tracker IDs or breaking changes.